-Responsive images · Cloudflare Image Optimization docs
+Responsive images

 If you want to use WebP images, but do not need resizing, you have two options:

-You can enable the Polish feature with automatic WebP conversion.
+- You can enable the automatic WebP conversion in Polish .
 This will convert all images on the site.

 https://example.com/assets/hero.jpgto